Cycling is popular in New Zealand and it’s a sustainable form of transport, some of it’s benefits are:

 - it’s faster (sometimes)

-Cycling in New Zealand is popular, safe, healthy and enjoyable.
+Cycling is popular, safe, healthy and enjoyable.
 When it replaces other forms of transport (commuting to work for instance) it also reduces the emission of greenhouse gases.

 With the price of fossil fuels on a continuous trend upwards it makes financial sense as well.